syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 You can also customize month view section by using the `monthCellStyle`.

-•    Selection date text style – Selected date text style can be customized using [selectionTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/selectionTextStyle.html) property of `monthCellStyle` which is applicable for selection mode is single and multiple, it’s also applicable for start and end of selected range text style in single and multi-range selection
+•    Selection date text style – Selected date text style can be customized using [selectionTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/selectionTextStyle.html) property of `monthCellStyle` which is applicable for selection mode is `single` and `multiple`, it’s also applicable for start and end of selected range text style in `single and multi-range` selection

-•    Selection date text color – Selected date background color can be customized using [selectionColor](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/selectionColor.html) property of monthCellStyle which is applicable for single and multiple selection.
+•    Selection date text color – Selected date background color can be customized using [selectionColor](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/selectionColor.html) property of `monthCellStyle` which is applicable for single and multiple selection.

 •    Range selection text style – Range selection date text style can be customized using [rangeTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/rangeTextStyle.html) property which is applicable when selection mode is range or multi-range.